 - Having a more fulfilled life.
-This could include spending more time with loved ones and also allow you time to do tasks that make you happy and help you enjoy your life.
+This could include spending more time with loved ones and allow you time to do tasks that make you happy and help you enjoy your life.

 - Keeping more money in your pocket.
 There are areas in your life that you may not realize you are overspending.
 This could be buying lunch every day instead of bringing a healthy meal from home.
-Not planning for dinner and making a quick stop to the grocery story every evening for a prepared dish.
+Not planning for dinner and making a quick stop to the grocery store every evening for a prepared dish.

 - Making more space in your day for downtime.
 Wouldn't it be nice to be able to do nothing for at least an hour or two in your day?
 By doing this challenge, it will give you the flexibility to manage your day and add the downtime you deserve.